zeid-hub/python-p4-v2-one-many-relationships/README.md

         return f'<Onboarding {self.id}, {self.orientation}, {self.forms_complete}>'
 ```

-`Employee` is on the non-owning side.
-You need to specify the `uselist`
+`Employee` is on the "has one" side.
+You need to specify the `uselist` parameter
-parameter in the non-owning side of a one-to-one relationship.
-Update the
+in the "has one" side of a one-to-one relationship.
+Update the `Employee` model
-`Employee` model to add a relationship with the parameter `uselist=False`.
-This
+to add a relationship with the parameter `uselist=False`.
+This ensures the
-ensures the relationship maps to a single related object rather than a list.
+relationship maps to a single related object rather than a list.

 ```py
 class Employee(db.Model):